faassen/secretweblog_zola/content/posts/titus-brown-on-the-importance-of-communication.md

 tags = ["community", "open source"]
 +++

-# Titus Brown on the importance of communication

 I just read an [insightful article by Titus Brown](http://ivory.idyll.org/blog/dec-09/aggressive-competence) about the importance of communication in a team project, in the context of